sdasgup3/PLDI19-ArtifactEvaluation/README.md

       $ VBoxManage setextradata "vm_name" VBoxInternal/CPUM/IsaExts/AVX2 1
       ```

-Note: While testing the above VM image, some of the users reported that they faced issues in installing VirtalBox in host Ubuntu with secure boot ON.
-In case the reviwers face the similar issue, they may try out the very first solution as posted in [link](https://askubuntu.com/questions/900118/vboxdrv-sh-failed-modprobe-vboxdrv-failed-please-use-dmesg-to-find-out-why).
+Note: While testing the above VM image, some of the users reported that they faced issues in installing VirtualBox in host Ubuntu with secure boot ON.
+In case the reviewers face the similar issue, they may try out the very first solution as posted in [link](https://askubuntu.com/questions/900118/vboxdrv-sh-failed-modprobe-vboxdrv-failed-please-use-dmesg-to-find-out-why).

 ## Getting Started Guide